tomjschuster/sequelize-ui/README.md

 #### Testing

 - Use data schemas in integration tests

   - Create schema with all data types
-- Review missing unit tests
+  - Adjust sql tests to exclude columns not supported by db type

-  - `file.io`
+- Unit tests

-  - Sequelize (create additional data/schema which demonstrates all cases, test all data schemas)
+  - frameworks/sequelize
     - Use/test missing data types
     - Use/test framework display name
     - Use/test hasOne